PolymathNetwork/polymesh_docs/Polymesh/docs/identity.md

 The *assets* granularity allows a key to be limited to interacting with only specific assets held in any portfolio under the identity.

 The access of a particular key is the intersection of each of these categories.
 It is possible to permission a key with full access to any of these categories.

+Not all on-chain actions are associated with either an asset, or a portfolio (for example staking).
+For such actions, these permission types are not checked.